 Evidence-based Policymaking: A Guide for Effective Government — a new report by the Pew Results First Initiative—outlines the first comprehensive framework that policymakers can follow to build a system of evidence-based governing.
 By leveraging the power of this approach, governments can reduce wasteful spending, expand innovative programs, and strengthen accountability.

 The report presents five key components to implementing evidence-based policymaking:

 - Implementation oversight

 - Outcome monitoring

 Helpful Links and Resources

-Our Legislating Evidence-Based Policymaking Issue Brief: Provides a look at state laws that support data-driven decision-making.
+Legislating Evidence-Based Policymaking Issue Brief: The brief is a look at state laws that support data-driven decision-making.

 A Common language for Evidence-Based Programming: Results First staff created definitions that classify evidence-based programs into discrete categories according to the program’s impact: positive impact, no impact, and negative impact.
 These definitions may be particularly helpful to government leaders interested in using evidence to inform decisions by providing a common language for understanding the effectiveness of evidence-based programs.